Spencerkanachin/web-stack-implementation-lamp/README.md

 Begin by registering and setting up an AWS account and following the directions on the screen.
 Once you have created your AWS account, navigate to the login page and type in your credentials.

 ![](./Images/AWSImages.png)

+Once you have signed-in to your AWS account, navigate to the top-right of the screen and select your preferred region (this should be the closest region to your physical location).